February 04, 2021 07:35 PM | by Nada Allam

 Nine Mistakes You Are Making with Your Hair Straightener

-Truth time, you won't always head to the hair salon for a quick blow out when you can straighten your hair at home using a flattening iron.
+Truth time, you won't always head to the hair salon for a quick blow out when you can straighten your hair at home using a flat iron.
 Correct?
-If you are one of those ladies who cannot live without your hair straightener, and have a mini travel one, then pay good attention because you may actually be making nine crucial mistakes with your hair straightener.
+If you are one of those ladies who cannot live without your hair straightener, then pay good attention to these hair straightening tips because you may actually be making some of these crucuial hair straightner mistakes.

 1. Straightening your hair when it is damp

 If you hear a sizzling sound as you apply the hot iron to the hair, then you need to stop immediately.
-Hair must be completely dry before flattening it, as that way you are actually boiling the hair follicle, rather than straightening it.
+Don't ever ever straighten your hair when it's still damp or wet, you'll actually be boiling the hair follicle, rather than straightening it.
+The hair must be completely dry before straightening.

 2. Not sectioning your hair